owagner/hm2mqtt/README.md

 MQTT Message format
 --------------------
-The message format accepted and generated is a JSON encoded object with the following members:
+The message format generated is a JSON encoded object with the following members:

 * val - the actual value, in numeric format
 * ack - when sending messages, hm2mqtt sets this to _true_.
 If this is set to _true_ on incoming messages, they are ignored, to avoid loops.
 * hm_addr - source HM device address and channel number

-Datapoints with type _ACTION_ are sent with the MQTT retain  flag set to _false_, all others with retain set to _true_
+Datapoints with type _ACTION_ are sent with the MQTT retain  flag set to _false_, all others with retain set to _true_.

-Items which start with PRESS\_ (as of now, PRESS\_SHORT, PRESS\_LONG, PRESS\_CONT) .
+_ACTION_s are for example key press reports (PRESS_SHORT, PRESS_LONG, PRESS_CONT)

 Usage
 -----